vieiraa360/front-end/README.md

 ### What is this site for?

-This is a website for people to find Counselling.
-It helps users to search through and find appropriate therapies.
+This is a website for people to find Counselling and/or Counselling supervision.
+It helps users to search through and find appropriate therapies and help them make the desision either to go for therapy or not.

 ### What does it do?